Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 When individuals experience an increase in primary or secondary drives, homeostasis is disrupted, resulting in a state of discomfort or tension.

 Homeostasis is achieved through the reduction of drives.
-By engaging in behaviors that address the unmet needs causing the drive, individuals restore their physiological or psychological balance.
+By engaging in behaviours that address the unmet needs causing the drive, individuals restore their physiological or psychological balance.

 When individuals eat to reduce hunger, for instance, they restore the body's energy balance, thereby reducing the drive.
 This reduction of the drive helps alleviate the discomfort or tension associated with the unmet need.

-The importance of homeostasis in motivating behaviors that seek to satisfy unmet needs is evident in Drive Reduction Theory.
+The importance of homeostasis in motivating behaviours that seek to satisfy unmet needs is evident in Drive Reduction Theory.
 By addressing the disrupted internal equilibrium, individuals are driven to alleviate the discomfort caused by the unmet needs.
-Homeostasis, therefore, acts as a powerful motivating force that directs individuals towards behaviors that restore balance and promote well-being.
+Homeostasis, therefore, acts as a powerful motivating force that directs individuals towards behaviours that restore balance and promote well-being.

 Drive reduction theory definition